 Introduction (by the Presider) Let us bring our prayers to God, who created the earth and its fullness.

-- For all the baptised, that they may enter the company of the saints.
+- For all the baptised, that we may enter the company of the saints.
 (Pause for silent prayer) Lord, hear us.

 - For people of every nation, language and way of life, that they may work to rid this world of hatred and injustice.
 (Pause for silent prayer) Lord, hear us.